umair-nasir14/MachineLearning/README.md

 The model in the file **CNN_CIFAR10** is a model that predicts Airplane, Automobile, Bird, Cat, Deer, Dog, Frog, Horse, Ship and Truck.
 The dataset is 60000 image large with 6000 per catagory.
 This dataset is built-in Keras dataset known as CIFAR-10.

+## Reinforcement Learning:

+The file Q_learning shows the basic technique to implement Reinforcement Learning using OpenAI's gym module.
+It uses the frozen lake game example.

 ## Natural Language Processing and Recurring Neural Networks:

 The file **RNN_review_classifier** uses a built-in keras dataset, i.e. IMDB dataset, to undertand how sentiment analysis works.
 Here we are classifying a positive and a negative review.